How to Check Your Transmission Fluid

 - Have you noticed your vehicle hesitating before shifting gears?
 It could be caused by low transmission fluid, but it might also be a sign of a more serious issue.
 Go ahead and check the fluid level first, but if it looks fine, we recommend scheduling service with us today.

-- Transmission fluid should be replaced every 50,000 to 100,000 miles, but the actual time depends on how and where you drive your car and the type of transmission you have, among other factors.
+- Transmission fluid should be replaced every 50,000 to 100,000 miles, but the actual time depends on how and where you drive your car and the type of transmission you have, among other factors like your RAM 2500 towing capacity.
 Take a look at your owner’s manual for a clear replacement interval.

 Trust Dick's Country Chrysler Jeep Dodge for All Your Service Needs

-If you ever have questions about your vehicle’s service or maintenance requirements, don’t hesitate to contact our service department near Beaverton.
-Our certified technicians will be happy to provide you with thorough answers.
+If you ever have questions about your vehicle’s service or maintenance requirements, like how to properly jump start a car battery, don’t hesitate to contact our service department near Beaverton.
+Our certified technicians will be happy to provide you with thorough answers, and look at specs like comparing Charger to Challenger, or the new Jeep Renegade for sale or new Dodge Journey for sale.

 More Service Tips From Dick's Country Chrysler Jeep Dodge

-Without the correct amount of oil, your Chrysler, Dodge, Jeep, or Ram vehicle can’t run as it was intended.
+Without the correct amount of oil, your Chrysler, Dodge, Jeep, or Ram vehicle can’t run as it was intended, especially if you’re taking advantage of Wrangler towing capacity.
 You should always make sure there’s enough motor oil to keep the engine’s moving parts lubricated.
-This way, you can travel confidently through Forest Grove and Aloha, knowing your engine isn’t at risk of overheating.
-Wondering how…
+This way, you can travel confidently through Forest Grove and Aloha, knowing…

 There are many different aspects of vehicle maintenance that can help extend the life of your car, improve your vehicle’s performance, and save you money in the long run.
 Among the most important aspects of auto maintenance is getting your tires rotated.
-Find out why it’s important to get your tires rotated and how often…
+Find out why it’s important to get the tires on your new Dodge…